jxjo/Xoptfoil-JX/readme.md

 The actual compiled Windows version of Xoptfoil-JX can be found in  [Code-Releases tab](https://github.com/jxjo/Xoptfoil/releases) on this side.
 Download the zip file and copy the files either in an existing Xoptfoil directory or into a new directory of your choice.
 In the latter case add the bin folder of Xoptfoil-JX to your path environment (or just copy the exe files into your project folder)

-Xoptfoil newbies will have to install a python environment like [Anaconda](https://www.anaconda.com/distribution/).
+Xoptfoil newbies will have to install a python environment to use the visualizer Xoptfoil_visualizer-JX

-- The optimizer Xopfoil-JX is started from a windows command prompt (shell).
-- The visualizer Xoptfoil_visualizer-JX.py is started from a 'Python/Anaconda prompt'.
+- [Python](https://www.python.org/downloads/) - the recommended minimum environment for Python.
+In this case two additional libraries have to be installed to Python with the command:
+  - pip install matplotlib
+  - pip install numpy
+- [Anaconda](https://www.anaconda.com/distribution/) - a complete but quite large environment

+Tip: There is also a ready-built EXE of the visualizer.
+Using this there is no need to install Python.

 ### Linux and Developers